scgianan/laradock-custom/README.md

 # Laradock
 This is a custom laradock workspace build php7.1 with ms sql tools support.

-clone the laradock-custom in your root directory.
+Clone the laradock-custom in your root directory.
 Dont forget to add this in the .gitignore.After cloning, cd to the laradock directory, this is where you will run docker compose.

-##To start containers:
+## To start containers:
 docker-compose up -d apache2 php-fpm workspace redis

 ## To stop containers: